pyeventsourcing/esdbclient/README.md

 that return recorded events, such as `read_stream_events()`, `subscribe_all_events()`, and `read_subscription()`.
 You do not need to construct recorded event objects.

-Like `NewEvent`, the `RecordedEvent` class is also a frozen Python database.
+Like `NewEvent`, the `RecordedEvent` class is also a frozen Python dataclass.
 It has all the attributes that `NewEvent` has (`type`, `data`, `metadata`, `content_type`, `id`) and some additional attributes that follow from the fact that an event was recorded (`stream_name`, `stream_position`, `commit_position`).